harvester/docs/docs/troubleshooting/os.md

 # Operating System

 Harvester runs on an OpenSUSE-based OS.
-The OS is a derivative of [cOS toolkit](https://github.com/rancher-sandbox/cOS-toolkit).
+The OS is an artifact produced by the [cOS toolkit](https://github.com/rancher-sandbox/cOS-toolkit).
 The following sections contain information and tips to help users troubleshoot OS-related issues.

 ## How to log into a Harvester node